-The Committee established a Working Group tasked to update the Fecc Note on Sustainability (first published in March 2017) taking into account new elements, such as the EU Commission's Green Deal Initiative, links between the UN SDGs and chemical distribution, new references to the revised SQAS/ESAD Questionnaire, etc.
+The Working Group tasked to update the Fecc Note on Sustainability taking into account new elements, such as the EU Commission's Green Deal Initiative, links between the UN SDGs and chemical distribution, and including new references to the revised SQAS/ESAD Questionnaire met for the first time in January 2020.

-Another Working Group, led by Brenntag/Fecc was established in view of organizing a joint Workshop Eurochlor-Fecc-Brenntag and other potential stakeholders such as ECTA and Swimming Pool Associations - aiming at the development of awareness-raising/training tools, including guidance material at European level.
+Another Working Group, led by Brenntag/Fecc, established in view of organizing a joint Workshop Eurochlor-Fecc-Brenntag and other potential stakeholders such as ECTA and Swimming Pool Associations - aiming at the development of awareness-raising/training tools, including guidance material at European level, was put on hold, now deliberating on the transformation of the event into an online event (webinar) on account of the ongoing COVID-19 pandemic.